DataDog/integrations-core/sidekiq/README.md

         - type: file
           path:  /var/log/sidekiq.log
           source: sidekiq
-          sourcecategory: jobrunner
           service: <SERVICE>
     ```

      Change the `path` and `service` parameter values and configure them for your environment.
-If you cannot find your logs, [you can look in the Sidekiq documentation to see how to change your logging][9].
+If you cannot find your logs, [see the Sidekiq documentation on more details about logs][9].

 3. [Restart the Agent][8].